Learning on Large Graphs using Intersecting Communities: Initializing the optimization with eigenvectors

 \section{Initializing the optimization with eigenvectors}

 Next, we propose a good initialization for the GD minimization of (\ref{eq:loss}).
 For that, we consider a corollary of the constructive soft weak regularity for grapohns, with the signal weight in the cut norm set to $\beta=0$, using all $L^2[0,1]$ functions as the soft affiliation model, and taking relative Frobenius error with $\delta=0$.
 In this case, the best rank-$K$ approximation theorem (Eckart–Young–Mirsky Theorem \cite[Theorem 5.9]{TrefethenNLA}), the minimizer of the Frobenius error is the projection of $W$ upon its leading eigenvectors.
-This leads to the following corollary. \begin{corollary} Let $W$ be a graphon, $K\in\sN$, let $m$ be sampled uniformly from $[K]$, and let $R\geq 1$ such that $K/R\in\sN$.
-Let $\phi_1,\ldots,\phi_m$ be the leading eigenvectors of $W$, with eigenvalues $\lambda_1,\ldots,\lambda_m$ of highest magnitudes $\abs{\lambda_1}\geq\abs{\lambda_2}\geq\ldots \geq \abs{\lambda_m}$, and let $C^*(x,y)=\sum_{k=1}^m \lambda_k\phi_k(x)\phi_k(y)$.
-Then, in probability $1-\frac{1}{R}$ (with respect to the choice of $m$),
+This leads to the following corollary.